Data platform intelligence with full-stack context.

 Changes break things you can’t see

 A PR updates a model and silently breaks a dashboard three teams rely on.
-You hear about it in Slack, not in your tooling.
+You find out in Slack.

 With Typedef